danidin12/etoro_ex/README.md

 user: user

 password : Password1
-1. Install jenkins
+1. Install jenkins.
-2. Create a new item
+2. Create a new item.
 3. Connect the item to the git repository.
 4. Add an execute shell run command in the build section.
    ```